jonbrefe/esp32alarm/README.md

-## Stage 4: Physical interface management
+## Stage 4: Physical interface management (Future)

 ### Touch screen or button pad support
-Make a touch interface using a Nextion screen or using a sealsed membrane to enter a code to activate or disable the alarm system
+Make a touch interface using a Nextion screen or using a sealed membrane to enter a code to activate or disable the alarm system

 ![Nextion](doc/media/nextion-nx3224t024.png)
 ![Membrane pad](doc/media/pad.png)

+## Stage 5: Siren home system (Future)

+### Make a loud sound in case of the alarm is trigged
+Using a Siren powered by a 12v battery.
+The Siren will be controlled by another ESP32 module